boylesoftware/x2node-tutorial/README.md

 Our application is going to be working with the following major record types:

 * _Product_ - This is a descriptor of a product available in our online store.
-Every product will have a name, a description, an image, a price and an availability flag.
+Every product will have a name, a description, a price and an availability flag.
 * _Account_ - This is an account of a registered customer.
-It will include the person's name, E-mail address, payment method information, information used to authenticate (login) the customer.
+It will include the person's name, E-mail address, information used to authenticate (login) the customer.
 * _Order_ - This is an order placed by a customer for a number of products.
-The record will include information about when the order was placed, what customer placed the order, the order status ("new", "processing", "shipped"), order charge transaction ID and the order line items, each of which will include the ordered product and the ordered quantity.
+The record will include information about when the order was placed, what customer placed the order, the order status ("new", "accepted", "shipped"), order charge transaction ID and the order line items, each of which will include the ordered product and the ordered quantity.

 ### Actors